tugot17/tokenomics-from-first-principles/blogpost/Tokenomics from first principles 1a415b90a59f809c8386ccebd52f8b42.md

 Model weights, plus a KV cache, is roughly `141 + 0.6 ≈ 142GB`so it takes `142/3350 = 0.04s` to load it from the global memory.
 We calculated above that it only takes `0.00014s` to do all computations (assuming full compute utilization)—so it takes two orders of magnitude more time to load the model weights than to do the actual computations.
 This is what we mean by the token-by-token phase of using LLMs being memory bound.
 We are primarily limited by the speed of available memory, not by the speed of compute.

-**This is one of the insights we hope you take out of reading this article—token-by-token is memory bound; the amount of available compute is not that important, as we massively underutilize the compute resources.**
+**This is one of the insights we hope you take out of reading this article—token-by-token is memory bound; the amount of available compute is of secondary importance, as we massively underutilize the compute resources anyway while waiting for weights to be loaded.**

 # Scaling with the input length